andr-ew/nest_/study/study2.md

     while true do
         n.step.value = n.step.value % 16 + 1
         n.step:update()
-        clock.sleep(0.1)
+        clock.sleep(0.4 / n.rate.value)
     end
 end)
 ```
-hello, mlr. the [clock](https://monome.org/docs/norns/clocks/) function below incriments & wraps `step` every `0.1` second, while `jump` instantaneously assigns its own value to `step` on a keypress. using two affordances, you can decouple input & output behavior - a classic monome move.
+now keypresses set not the position of a light, but the rate of movement - the [clock](https://monome.org/docs/norns/clocks/) function below incriments & wraps `step` and calculates a wait time between updates based on `rate`. using two affordances, you can decouple input & output behavior - a classic monome move.

 # enabling